By Janice Jones |Last Updated February 2026

 Hickory nuts and pecans both follow the same patterns as walnuts.
 Fresh hickory nuts will cause a tummy ache while moldy nuts can be affected with the tremorgenic mycotoxin.

-Most people know that chocolate is bad for dogs but did you know that even white chocolate can cause symptoms and dark chocolate and unsweetened baking chocolate is the most dangerous.
+Most people know that chocolate is bad for dogs, but did you know that even white chocolate can cause symptoms, and dark chocolate and unsweetened baking chocolate are the most dangerous?

-Chocolate can cause vomiting diarrhea and increased thirst, tremors, seizures, abnormal heart rhythm, coma and death.
+Chocolate can cause vomiting, diarrhea, increased thirst, tremors, seizures, abnormal heart rhythm, coma, and death.

 The problem is not so much with the fruit, but with the seeds or pits.
 Many small dogs will eat the pit which contains cyanide which is a known poison to both dogs and people.
 If that doesn’t hurt them, intestinal obstruction is a real possibility.